ZacBlanco/zacblanco.github.io/_posts/2015-11-29-social-psych-exam-3-guide.md

 **Evaluation Apprehension Theory**: A theory that the presence of others will produce social facilitation effects only when those other are seen as potential evaluators.

-**Distraction-Conflict Theory**: A theory that the presence of others will produce social favilitation effects only when those other distract from the task and create attentional conflict.
+**Distraction-Conflict Theory**: A theory that the presence of others will produce social facilitation effects only when those other distract from the task and create attentional conflict.

 **Social Loafing**: A group-produced reduction in individual output on tasks where contributions are pooled.